 Only 2 pitches-fastball, changeup No junk

-I taught him how to pitch using sound fundementals, and good mechanics.
-We play catch every day because he want to.
+I taught him how to pitch using sound fundamentals, and good mechanics.
+We play catch every day because he wants to.

 I just don’t know what to do.